The-OpenROAD-Project/OpenLane/docs/source/reference/configuration_files.md

 #### Variable Reference

-If a string's value starts with `ref::`, you can interpolate exactly one variable at the beginning of your string.
+If a string's value starts with `ref::`, you can interpolate exactly one **string** variable at the beginning of your string.

 Like conditional execution, the order of declarations matter: i.e., you cannot reference a variable that is declared after the current expression.